yangjasp/optimall/README.md

   - Optimally allocate a fixed number of samples to an ancillary sampling wave based on results from a prior wave.

+  - Select specific ids to sample based on a stratified sampling design.

 When used together, these functions can automate most of the sampling workflow.